 Interested in niche marketing?

+When businesses reach out to us for website consulting, we often look into their niche market.
 If you live on business news sites or are an audio-book addict like me (I’ve got a serious Audible addiction), you’ve probably heard people talk about how important it is for small businesses to create their own niche market.
 But just as vague as how to say niche (nitch? neesh?) do you have any idea of what they meant by “create your own niche market?”
 This article will attempt to go beyond just the definition of niche marketing to some useful examples of niche marketing.
 I hope this helps inspire you in your niche marketing research!

 What’s a Niche Market?